krunalyadav/rest-api-in-node/README.md

 }
 ```

+Now navigate to the terminal and stop the currently running server by pressing `ctrl + c` key.
+Now type `npm start` and press enter.
+It will start the server again but the difference is now our nodemon is monitoring changes so we do not have to restart the server again.

 Now let's create an api folder by running `mkdir api` command in command line terminal.
 After that create three separate folders named models, controllers, and routes by running the command `mkdir api\models api\controllers api\routes`.

 Create an `itemModel.js` file inside folder `api\models` and paste the below content in it.